 Key message: Perfect is impossible.
-Goals and requirements must be set in such a way that they can be achieved efficiently.
+Optimal goals and requirements have a high quality and can be achieved efficiently.

 "A goal is the object or aim of an action ... usually within a specified time limit."
 (Locke, E.A. & Latham, G.P.
 (2002).
 Building a Practically Useful Theory of Goal Setting and Task Motivation: A 35-Year Odyssey.
 American Psychologist, 2002, 57, p.
 705)